openvinotoolkit/training_extensions/docs/source/explanation/algorithms/classification/multi_class_classification.rst

 Multi-class Classification
 ==========================

-Multi-class Classification is the problem of classifying instances into one of two or more classes.
+Multi-class classification is the problem of classifying instances into one of two or more classes.
 We solve this problem in a common fashion, based on the feature extractor backbone and classifier head that predicts the distribution probability of the categories from the given corpus.
 For the supervised training we use the following algorithms components:

 .. _mcl_cls_supervised_pipeline: